ocfl-archive/gocfl/README.md

 which already exists.
 This software is build with the following motivation.

 ### I/O Performance
-Regarding Performance, Storage I/O generates the main performance issues.
+Regarding performance, Storage I/O generates the main performance issues.
 Therefor, every file should be read and written only once.
 Only in case of deduplication, the checksum of a file is calculated before ingest and a second time while ingesting.

 ### Container
-Serialization of an OCFL Storage Root into a container format like ZIP must not generate overhead on disk I/O. Therefor generation of an OCFL Container is possible without intermediary file system ocfl store.
+Serialization of an OCFL Storage Root into a container format like ZIP must not generate overhead on disk I/O. Therefor generation of an OCFL Container is possible without an intermediary OCFL Storage Root on a filesystem.

 #### Encryption
 For storing OCFL Container at low security locations (cloud storage etc.) there's a possibility